Guidance

 The screening assessment

-Women who are known to be HBV positive or have a confirmed screen positive result, should be invited to attend for screening assessment within 10 working days of the positive report being received from the laboratory, or known positive status being reported to the screening coordinator IDPS Standard SO5.
+Women who are known to be HBV positive or have a confirmed screen positive result, should be invited to attend for screening assessment in less than or equal to 5 working days of the positive report being received from the laboratory, or known positive status being reported to the screening coordinator IDPS Standard SO5.

 The time between initial contact with the woman and the appointment should be as short as possible to minimise the duration of the anxiety she is likely to experience.
-Results should be discussed with her in a face-to-face appointment made with a member of the screening team (screening coordinator, specialist midwife, clinical nurse specialist) within agreed timescales.
+Results should be discussed with her in an appointment made with a member of the screening team (screening coordinator, specialist midwife, clinical nurse specialist) within agreed timescales.
+The appointment should be face-to-face or can be virtual if that is the woman’s choice and meets their individual needs.

 A triage system should be adopted to complete any further tests and assessments within local multidisciplinary clinical protocols.

-The purpose of the face-to-face appointment with a member of the screening team is:
+The purpose of the appointment with a member of the screening team is:

 • to facilitate reporting of a new HBV positive screening result